brmullen/SIP2020/README.md

     - Desi
     - Sydney

-- [ ] Create and manage a script for the presentation/manage the organization of the slides.
+- [ ] Create and manage a script for the presentation/manage the organization of the slides (Anna).
     - [ ] Add informative slide titles.
     - [ ] Periodically make the slides connect to the bigger picture.
     - [ ] Make sure all plots have axis, labels, colorbars, legends, etc.
-- [ ] Make an eigenvector slide that describes how metrics were measured.
+- [ ] Make an eigenvector slide that describes how metrics were measured (Giovanni).
     - [ ] Spend a lot of time developing the spatial and temporal features.
     - [ ] Fourier analysis description.
-- [ ] Add human classification of artifacts vs signal
+- [ ] Add human classification of artifacts vs signal (Saathvik)
     - [ ] show confussion matrix?
     - [ ] Make it more prominant/this is our anchor
-- [ ] Add domain vs no-domain description (if we keep the sepparate).
-We can combine the results into the same graph.

 __FINAL PRESENTATION__: **Saturday August 15, 2020**